rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Earth-by-Andrew-H-Knoll.md

 > Small bit more on quantum mechanics and key players

-> Clearly more on Knoll since this post is suppose to be about his book but maybe it's come become more than that?
+> Clearly more on Knoll since this post is suppose to be about his book.